 - The discussion stops and may make participants lose their train of thought

 - It can distract the moderator who has to incorporate the request in the discussion flow

 - Diminish the moderator’s perceived authority

 Results from Focus Groups should not be quantified.
-It is useless and misleading to quantify results from Focus Groups since they are not projectable.
+It is useless and misleading to quantify results from focus groups since they are not projectable.
 Focus groups are about the big picture and overall feelings (about an issue, brand, ad, etc.) and not individual comments.

 Focus Groups can provide a lot of insights if done right.
-Put time into planning, pay for experienced moderators and make sure you use Focus Groups for the right purpose.
+Put time into planning, pay for experienced moderators and make sure you use focus groups for the right purpose.